clarkfitzg/phd_research/milestones/proposals.md

 code.
 It's not necessary that input and output R code match, but they must produce the same results, ie. the same plots or the same output files.

-This would be a useful conceptual tool because it shows all possible ways to make high level code parallel.
+This would be a useful conceptual tool because it shows direct ways to make high level code parallel.
+Low level ways include replacing individual functions or BLAS with parallel implementations.

-Requirements in order of priority:
+__Requirements__ in order of priority:
 1. Robust- Read any R code without parsing errors, and also write it out.
 1. Task graph- Capable of representing statement dependencies, ie. statement 9 uses variable `x` which was defined in statement 5.
 1. Extensible- possible to add extra information, ie. timings, classes and sizes of objects

-Non-requirements:
+__Non-requirements:__
 1. Control flow- I'm happy to leave loops as single nodes representing function calls.
 They can be modified in optimization passes if necessary.